sobo3038/CS506-final-project/README.md

 The resulting model-ready dataset focused exclusively on realistic, pre-release indicators, offering a foundation for accurate, actionable revenue predictions.
 By carefully designing each feature and thoroughly analyzing its relevance, we ensured that our model could forecast revenue based on solid, data-driven insights without relying on post-release metrics, which could introduce bias or data leakage.

+## Step 6: Baseline Linear Regression Model
+To establish an understanding of movie revenue prediction, we implemented linear regression as our baseline modeling approach.
+We chose to do linear regression because it provides a straightforward, interpretable framework for assessing the relationships between features and revenue.
+This baseline model allowed us to evaluate the predictive power of our engineered features before considering more complex methods.

+Our primary goal was to see if a simple, linear model could capture the main drivers of revenue identified in our feature engineering and selection process.
+Features like writer_mean_gross and director_mean_gross showed high correlations with revenue, and we hypothesized that these variables, combined with our interaction terms, could yield strong predictive power even in a linear model.

+How the Linear Regression Model Was Built

+Feature Selection and Preparation: Based on our previous correlation analysis, we focused on high-correlation features, including interaction features such as budget_adjusted_times_runtime and historical performance metrics like writer_mean_gross.
+These features were prioritized for their strong linear relationships with gross_adjusted, our target variable.

+Training the Model: With the selected features, we trained a linear regression model using gross_adjusted as the target.
+Linear regression allowed us to assess how well these variables could predict revenue without introducing additional complexity.
+This step served as a benchmark for understanding how much variance in revenue could be explained by the engineered features alone.

+Model Evaluation and Interpretation

+R² Score: The model achieved an R² score of 0.73, indicating that it explains 73% of the variance in movie revenue.
+This score suggests that our selected features capture a good portion of revenue patterns, validating the importance of variables like writer_mean_gross and budget_adjusted_times_runtime.

+Mean Squared Error (MSE): The MSE was high, but this is expected due to the large scale of revenue values (often in millions or billions).
+This high MSE should be interpreted in context: it reflects the magnitude of the target variable rather than suggesting poor model accuracy.
+In this case, R² is a more meaningful indicator of the model’s effectiveness.

+The linear regression model provided a useful baseline, confirming that our selected features have strong predictive relationships with revenue.
+However, the limitations of a linear model became evident, as some patterns in the data may be better captured by non-linear methods.

 # Proposal:
 --------------